vine-comment/vine/README.md

 * http://www.douban.com/ on method has no response | need to specify jquery version. if it's below 1.8, then we should use bind instead.
 Maybe we should use multiply iframe to avoid jquery collision.
 * http://www.iciba.com/ zindex not working | set zindex to 2147483646 (MAX-1) because some framework may be error on MAX.
-* some plugin(js) doesn't work when loading wellaway.
+* some plugin(js) doesn't work when loading vine.
 Solution(?): http://api.jquery.com/jQuery.noConflict/ | using noConflict and load jquery locally solved this problem!

 ####DONE: